 Definition of invoice payment

-When paying by invoice, a buyer first receives the goods or services and pays for them at a later point.
+With invoice payment, the buyer first receives the goods or services and only pays for them later.
 After completing the purchase, the company sends the buyer an invoice containing the sale amount and the deadline by which the invoice is to be paid.

-An invoice must get paid immediately when a sale is made by invoice.
+A buyer must pay the invoice immediately upon making a purchase by invoice.
 However, according to Section 286 (3) BGB, the statutory payment period gives companies 30 days to pay an open invoice.